 Written text should be in PDF, and where the reader might wish to extract text (e.g. computer program codes) also in plain text (TXT).
-Tables/data should be in both plain text (TXT or CSV) and PDF format.
-Authors are encouraged (but not required) to make their primary data available in appendix tables.
-Figures and photographs should be in PDF format.
+Tables/data should be in both PDF and plain text (TXT or CSV) format.
+Authors are strongly encouraged (but not required) to make their primary data available in appendix tables.
+Figures and photographs should be in PDF format, including captions.
 Groups of related items (e.g. a set of figures, or of photographs) can be included in a single appendix.
-Detailed captions should appear in all appendices.
+Detailed captions should appear in each appendix.

 A list of all appendices with shortened captions should be provided at the end of the paper (after the References section), e.g. "Appendix 2.
 Photographs of the main types of deciduous forest in the study area".